Navayuvan-SB/Navayuvan-SB/README.md

 - 👨‍💻 All of my projects are available [@Navayuvan-SB](github.com/Navayuvan-SB)

-- 💬 Ask me about **Science and Technology 😆**, you can't shut my mouth!
+- 💬 Ask me about **Science and Technology 😆**, you can't stop me talking!

 - ⚡ Fun fact **Development Language may differ, but the concepts will be the same.**